ruchisahota/gaia/doc/documentation.md

 ##### Parameters

+- `enforcementStatus` (enum): If set, changes the enforcement status of the processing unit alongside with the poke.
 - `status` (enum): If set, changes the status of the processing unit alongside with the poke.
 - `ts` (time): time of report.
 If not set, local server time will be used.